 Research strengths and centres

-Business law; Criminal law; Commercial litigation; Dispute resolution; Employment law; Family law; Feminist legal theory; Healthcare law; Human rights; International law; Law and religion; Legal Philosophy; Medical law and Ethics; Privacy law; Public Law; Tort law.
+Business law; Criminal law; Commercial litigation; Constitutional law; Dispute resolution; Employment law; Family law; Feminist legal theory; Healthcare law; Human rights; International law; Law and religion; Legal Philosophy; Medical law and Ethics; Privacy law; Public law; Tort law.

-The Department of Law is the home of the Centre for Information Rights, which examines the overlap between information and privacy law, and new technologies and methods of data analysis.
+The Centre for Information Rights examines the overlap between information and privacy law, and new technologies and methods of data analysis.

 Postgraduate research supervision